shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 ~~~~~~~~~~~~~~

-> Notes: If you are willing to use TFTP script in a non-DHCP network, you
+> Note: If you are willing to use TFTP script in a non-DHCP network, you
 must also statically set the IP in the bootloader configuration.